 The Quest Exhibition

 The Gallery’s first exhibition, “The Quest”, features digital works produced in different techniques by eight different artists.
-The first exhibition is curated by İpek Yeğinsü and included works by Alexandre Dujardin, Asena Hayal, Balca Arda, Gökhan Yıldız, Murat Cengiz, Sair Sinan Kestelli, Sonia Klajnberg and Yiğit Hepsev, ranging from digital print and video sculpture to sound art.
+The first exhibition is curated by İpek Yeğinsü and includes works by Alexandre Dujardin, Asena Hayal, Balca Arda, Gökhan Yıldız, Murat Cengiz, Sair Sinan Kestelli, Sonia Klajnberg and Yiğit Hepsev, ranging from digital print and video sculpture to sound art.

 March 20- May 3, 2014

 The curator of the exhibition İpek Yeğinsü examines the themes and motifs of the artists' work and the context in which they were made:

 In literature and mythology, “The Quest” refers to an adventurous journey, undertaken for an objective both difficult and vital to reach, of the sort we encounter in examples such as the Epic of Gilgamesh, Homer’s Odyssey, King Arthur, the Wizard of Oz and 2001: a Space Odyssey.
 The hero is usually unable to reach the original objective; however, this dangerous and burdensome journey allows him to acquire deep wisdom, pertaining to the self and to life in general.
 He confronts his fears and vulnerabilities and matures by being put to the test.
 The adventure becomes symbolic within the storyline and the quest turns into the metaphor of the hero’s, thus the reader’s inner adventure.